ANSWERS to COMMON QUESTIONS

 List of some of the HISTORIC SITES you will visit.

-Last year's itinerary:
+Previous year's sample itinerary:

 Every trip participant that has a smartphone is encouraged to download Whatsapp.com to their smartphone for use during the trip.
 It's been the best way to stay in communication among the group for times when we may be dispersed across one of the trip cities or for times when we need to inform everyone of an unexpected change in plans.
 It works over readily available wifi and does not cut into your data plan when on wifi.
+NOTE: due to WhatsApp recent 2021 changes to privacy, we may be changing to a different app prior to the trip departure.

 The MobilePass app is a great time saver for the return trip to the USA and is HIGHLY RECOMMENDED for all trip participants.
 Having the app on your IOS or Android smartphone allows you to bypass some of the longer Immigration and Customs lines to speed you through the process.
 Fill out the app prior to your US departure for the greatest convenience.
 Link to: MobilePass